Bug report #1380

 Should this really be "low" priority?

-#8 Updated by alobo - over 12 years ago
+#8 Updated by alobo - about 13 years ago

-#10 Updated by Giovanni Manghi about 12 years ago
+#10 Updated by Giovanni Manghi almost 13 years ago

 Probably this is related/duplicate/consequence of #3840